 The BMSB body has the shield-shaped characteristic to stink bugs, and it is as wide as it is long.
 The three most identifying characteristics are its black and white banding on the antennae, the alternating dark/light banding on the edge of the wings, and the smooth shoulders.

 They are capable of aggregating in manmade structures, and recent USDA studies show they prefer large dead trees that are still standing in the forest-like oak or hickory on the East Coast.
 After overwintering in April, the adult lays 20-30 eggs, with nymphs emerging shortly after.
 There can be multiple generations per year depending on seasonal temperatures.

 - Use a vacuum to suck up adults or drop them in soapy water

 - Take steps in early fall to caulk cracks and crevices around the house

 - Prevent movement in from the outside by repairing windows and putting on door sweeps

 - Perimeter spray of pyrethroids may be recommended

 - It is not recommended to use sprays in the home because insecticide residues are relatively ineffective in providing control.
 The USDA currently classifies Illinois as being at low risk for the pest, as large numbers have not been recorded.
-The only good thing I can say is they will not reproduce in your home but wait until spring.

 Learn more about Illinois invasive species.